How to analyze a journal citation

 Access from off-campus to electronic databases or electronic journals provided for the Queen's community requires use of the web proxy

-Academic Search Complete (multi-disciplinary index to peer-reviewed journals, conference proceedings, monographs and reports, with approximately 50% of the journal titles also containing the full-text of articles)
+Academic Search Complete (multidisciplinary index to peer-reviewed journals, conference proceedings, monographs and reports.
+Approximately 50% of journal titles contain full-text articles)

-America: History and Life Canadian resource (covers also Indigenous populations in Canada, U.S., Mexico)
+America: History and Life (covers also Indigenous populations in Canada, U.S., Mexico)

-Gender Studies Database (interdisciplinary topics related to gender studies include music)
+Gender Studies Database (interdisciplinary topics related to gender studies, including music)

 IBSS: International Bibliography of the Social Sciences (areas include anthropology, art, cultural studies, gender studies, geography, race and ethnic studies, religious studies, sociology)